-S. No. Name of Project State for which R&R is ongoing District Affected Families (PAFs) Amounts paid to PAFs in the FY (In ₹) Not A pplicable
+S. No. Name of Project for which R&R is ongoing State District No. of Project Affected Families (PAFs) % of PAFs covered by R&R Amounts paid to PAFs in the FY (In ₹) Not A pplicable

 3. Describe the mechanisms to receive and redress grievances of the community.